jhanley634/dojo-blackboard/talks/asset/result/prompt-presidents.md

 |    2 | Federalist                                   | John Adams             |
 |    1 | Unaffiliated                                 | George Washington      |

 Generate a response with low randomness.
-Please provide a clear and structured answer to the following question
+Please provide a clear and structured answer to the following question:

 Produce a markdown table of U.S. presidents since Franklin Delano Roosevelt, in reverse chronological order.
 Each row in the table should contain the following fields:
 - `term`: the number of the president, with Washington. as 1 and Obama as 44
 - `party`: the party affiliation of the president, one of {Dem., Rep., Other}